 Pain in your mouth can always be disconcerting, scary, and overwhelming to deal with.
-Tooth aches are one of the biggest causes of this pain, and are unfortunately a very real part of life.
-To help you understand some of the unknowns about this kind of mouth pain, here is a break down of some of the signs, symptoms and treatments for a tooth ache.
+Toothaches are one of the biggest causes of this pain and are unfortunately a very real part of life.
+To help you understand some of the unknowns about this kind of mouth pain, here is a break down of some of the signs, symptoms, and treatments for a toothache.

 More often than not, pain in your teeth usually happens when nerve associated with one of your teeth becomes agitated.
 Other times the main reason could be from cracked teeth, dental decay, gum disease, or even from the loss of a tooth.

 You never want to ignore when you get a sense that something isn’t right in your mouth.
-There might be an abscess for instance which could mean there is pus gathering around the perimeter of the root of your tooth, or even abnormal bleeding.
-An abscess is semi-serious and requires you to go to the dentist, but there are some other signs that are more serious that you may need to go to the emergency room for:
+There might be an abscess for instance which could mean there is pus gathering around the perimeter of the root of your tooth or even abnormal bleeding.
+An abscess is semi-serious and requires you to go to the dentist, but there are some other signs that are more serious than you may need to go to the emergency room for:

 When your body works overtime in fighting an infection in your mouth, you need to be very aware of sepsis.
-If this gets out of control, the end result could potentially be death.
+If this gets out of control, the end result could potentially be deadly.
 All of the risks are too dangerous to ignore these kinds of symptoms, so go get your toothache checked out today.

 Grinding your teeth at night is usually something that you don’t even realize that you do.
 If this is a habit you have, you will bite down and have a sudden amount of intense pain and discomfort.
-Other things you might experience with teeth grinding is pain in your face, intense headaches or even a tense jaw.
+Other things you might experience with teeth grinding is a pain in your face, intense headaches or even a tense jaw.

 Infected or Receding Gums